armbian/documentation/docs/Process_Release-Model.md

 ### 1. Forum Communication

-- Create a new thread in the [Armbian Build Framework Subforum](https://forum.armbian.com/forum/12-armbian-build-framework/)
+- Create a new thread in the [Armbian Project Administration forum](https://forum.armbian.com/forum/39-armbian-project-administration/)
   - Ex topic name: `Ambian 20.02 (Chiru) Release Thread`
 - Tag the post with relase, release version, and codename
 - Use the following template to begin the body of the release thread: